SmartPoC: Generating Executable and Validated PoCs for Smart Contract Bug Reports: Introduction

 \section{Introduction}

-Smart contracts have become critical infrastructure for decentralized applications, but their immutability and direct control of funds make flaws uniquely costly~\cite{luu2016making,zhou2023sok}.
-Numerous tools now perform static analysis~\cite{sun2024gptscan,wei2024ftsmartaudit,yu2025smart,feist2019slither,weiss2024analyzing,mueller2018smashing,tsankov2018securify,ma2025combining} over source code and produce vulnerability reports covering a broad range of bug classes.
-Yet static findings often suffer from high false-positive rates~\cite{ghaleb2022towards,sendner2024large,li2024static,lin2025large}, and rarely come with executable evidence.
-As a result, practitioners are forced to perform costly, ad hoc manual verification to determine whether reported issues are truly exploitable.
-We refer to this as the ``verification gap'' between detection and confirmable exploitability.
+Smart contracts have become critical infrastructure for decentralized applications, but their immutability and direct control over funds make vulnerabilities uniquely costly~\cite{luu2016making,zhou2023sok}.
+Numerous tools perform static analysis~\cite{sun2024gptscan,yu2025smart,feist2019slither,weiss2024analyzing,mueller2018smashing} on contract code and generate vulnerability reports spanning a broad range of bug classes.
+However, static findings often exhibit high false-positive rates~\cite{ghaleb2022towards,sendner2024large,li2024static,lin2025large} and rarely include executable evidence.
+Consequently, practitioners have to conduct costly, ad hoc manual verification to determine whether reported issues are truly exploitable.
+We refer to this disconnect between detection and confirmable exploitability as the \emph{verification gap}.

-A natural way to bridge this gap is Automatic Exploit Generation (AEG)~\cite{avgerinos2014automatic}, which aims to synthesize input sequences that drive a program into an insecure state.
-Classical AEG solutions based on constraint solving, fuzzing, and symbolic execution are proposed for binary programs, but encounter unique obstacles on smart contracts: many exploitable bugs manifest as functional/semantic violations of domain-specific properties rather than the low-level memory-safety errors~\cite{zhang2023demystifying}.
-They frequently require multi-transaction flows and carefully staged environments.
-These requirements blow up the search space and worsen path explosion.
-Moreover, existing systems\cite{jin2022exgen,krupp2018teether,zhang2020ethploit,rodler2023ef} rely on expert-crafted predicates, protocol-specific templates, or hand-tuned harnesses, limiting generality across diverse DeFi protocols.
-Consequently, AEG is effective mainly in narrow settings and does not provide scalable, reproducible validation of large-scale static-analysis findings.

-Compared to full exploit synthesis, generating proof-of-concepts (PoCs) is more practical and tractable.
-A PoC reproduces the vulnerability condition itself—showing existence of the bug rather than delivering an adversarial payoff.
-PoCs provide executable and developer-actionable evidence, and commodity test frameworks~\cite{foundry2025,hardhat2025,verma2022application} make them reproducible.
-Static findings often already contain useful cues, such as affected functions and brief vulnerability descriptions, which can guide automatic PoC generation.

-Large Language Models (LLMs) provide a promising avenue for this task.
-With strong capabilities in code understanding and synthesis \cite{gervais2025aiagentsmartcontract,xiao2025prompt,wu2024advscanner,zhang2025automated,liu2024propertygpt}, they can in principle transform textual audit findings into executable PoC tests.
-However, realizing end-to-end and validated PoC generation from generic static analysis outputs faces three persistent challenges: